haarikamanda/Online_Voting_System/README.md

 management.
 Structured Query Language is most commonly used for handling data in a database.
 The spring framework provides the structure to integrate all the three layers.

+Installation and Requirements:

+Java 11 and Spring Boot 3.0.0 are required for running the system.

 ![image](https://user-images.githubusercontent.com/69581719/206269691-cf213d56-3510-4b9b-ae8d-e211340b4e91.png)